dwivedi-prasoon/awsome-insights/about.md

 permalink: /about/
 ---

-Hi, I'm **Prasoon Dwivedi**, a Senior Solutions Architect passionate about building secure, scalable, and cost-effective solutions on AWS.
+Hi, I'm **Prasoon Dwivedi**, a Senior Solutions Architect passionate about AWS cloud-native design, DevOps, and secure, scalable architectures.

-Through this blog, I aim to share my hands-on experience, best practices, and lessons learned to help other cloud builders grow.
+Through *AWSome Insights*, I share real experiences, patterns, and philosophies that shape reliable cloud solutions.

-You can find me on [LinkedIn](https://linkedin.com) or email me at [dwivedi.prasoon@gmail.com](mailto:dwivedi.prasoon@gmail.com).
+You can connect with me on [LinkedIn](https://linkedin.com) or email me at [dwivedi.prasoon@gmail.com](mailto:dwivedi.prasoon@gmail.com).